New media continues to break all the rules

 Digital and social media experts and enthusiasts gather to discuss the growth of the new media industry at the 2017 New Media Conference in Lagos.

-The event which is currently ongoing in at the Four Points Hotel in Lagos is exploring the advancement of the industry as well as the issues faced by practitioners.
+The event which held at the Four Points Hotel in Lagos explored the advancement of the industry as well as the issues faced by practitioners.

 “The essence for this is for impact and also for growth in the new media industry”, founder of NMC Tosin Ajibade, said in her opening remark at the event.